Do you want to hide the WordPress login page? Or don’t you know how to use the WPS Hide Login plugin? Keep reading this article!

 Thankfully, the free WordPress plugin called WPS Hide Login will make this task easier for beginners.
 Let’s see how to hide the login page with the plugin.

 First of all, log in to your WordPress blog and add a new plugins section.
 Then search for WPS Hide Login.
-Once you found the plugin, simply install it on your blog.
+Once you find the plugin, simply install it on your blog.

 To access the login page, you may want to enter our secret login URL.
 Probably it will be redirected to the WordPress login page.